Angmar2722/Angmar2722.github.io/cryptoHack2.md

 ---
 <hr/>

-The geneal section consists of 18 challenges.
+The general section consists of 18 challenges.
 The challenges are subdivided into 4 different stages : Encoding, XOR, Mathematics and Data Formats.
 Below are the writeups for the ones I managed to complete for the Encoding and XOR sections :

 <br/>